The Devil Wears Prada (film): Costuming

-She contrasted Andy and Emily by giving Andy a sense of style, without much risk-taking, that would suggest clothing a fashion magazine would have on hand for shoots, clothing a recent college graduate with little sense of style would feel comfortable wearing in a fashion-conscious workplace.
+Field contrasted Andy and Emily by giving Andy a sense of low-risk style that would suggest clothing a fashion magazine would have on hand for shoots.
 Blunt, on the other hand was "so on the edge she's almost falling off".
 For her, Field chose pieces by Vivienne Westwood and Rick Owens to suggest a taste for funkier, more "underground" clothing.
-After the film's release, some of the looks Field chose became popular, to the filmmakers' amusement.

-Tucci praised Field's skill in putting ensembles together that were not only stylish but helped him develop his character:
+After the film's release, some of the looks became popular, to the filmmakers' amusement.
+Tucci praised Field's skill in putting ensembles together that were not only stylish but subtly helped him develop his character.
+Tucci found one Dries van Noten tie he wore during the film to his liking and kept it.

-She just sort of sits there with her cigarette and her hair, and she would pull stuff—these very disparate elements—and put them together into this ensemble, and you'd go, "Come on, Pat, you can't wear that with that."
-She'd say, "Eh, just try it on."
-So you'd put it on, and not only did it work, but it works on so many different levels—and it allows you to figure out who the guy is.
-Those outfits achieve exactly what I was trying to achieve.
-There's flamboyance, there's real risk-taking, but when I walk into the room, it's not flashy.
-It's actually very subtle.
-You look at it and you go, "That shirt, that tie, that jacket, that vest?
-What?"
-But it works.

-He found one Dries van Noten tie he wore during the film to his liking and kept it.